 In February 2016, the Financial Accounting Standards Board ("FASB") issued ASU 2016-02, Leases (Topic 842).
 Under the new guidance, a lessee will be required to recognize assets and liabilities for all leases with lease terms of more than 12 months.
-Consistent with current GAAP, the recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee primarily will depend on its classification as finance or operating lease.
+Consistent with current GAAP, the recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee primarily will depend on its classification as a finance or operating lease.
 This ASU will be effective for the Company in the first quarter of its fiscal year 2020 and early adoption is permitted.
 The ASU requires adoption based upon a modified retrospective transition approach.
-The Company has not yet determined whether it will elect early adoption and is currently evaluating the impact of the adoption of this standard on its consolidated financial statements and related disclosures.
+The Company has not yet determined whether it will elect early adoption and is currently evaluating the impact of the adoption of this standard to its consolidated financial statements and related disclosures.
+In particular, the Company has made progress in assessing its portfolio of leases for accounting and disclosure purposes.
+To address the new standard's requirements, the Company is also in the process of assessing the design of the future lease accounting procedures and related internal controls, selecting and implementing lease accounting software, and finalizing policies, including the election of any practical expedients permitted by the standard.
+While the Company has not yet completed its evaluation of the financial statement impact of the new lease accounting standard, the Company expects to recognize right of use assets and lease liabilities for its operating leases in its consolidated balance sheets upon adoption and thereafter.